 Whatever you decide to do in the regions, let us create that perfect travel package to make it that perfect trip Up North!

-The region is one of the most diverse you can find.
-Here are just some of the highlights:
+The region is one of the most diverse you can find in England.
+Here are just some of the highlight destinations within:

-DURHAM - one of the most magnificent sights you will ever see when walking up the hill towards the majestic cathedral & castle, both UNESCO World Heritage Sites.
-A beautiful, easily navigated city with perfect spots to enjoy a drink, find some peace and expore...
+DURHAM - One of the most magnificent sights you will ever see (and not only in North East England) when walking up the hill towards the majestic cathedral & castle, both UNESCO World Heritage Sites.
+A beautiful, easily navigated city with perfect spots to enjoy a drink, find some peace and explore...
+Durham surely is one of the greatest cathedrals cities and destinations in the country.

 HADRIAN'S WALL - The most northerly Roman legacy & frontier, enjoy several forts, stunning countryside, amazing history brought to life & some beautiful little villages to uncover...
 Why not book a hiking trip along the Wall with us or test yourself on your bike trip!
 Hadrian's Wall can easily be explored in a day (in parts) but immersing yourself here is the way to go...
 Spend the time and experience.

 NORTHUMBERLAND COAST - One of the most stunning coastlines, dare we say it, in the world...
-Beautiful golden sandy beaches, soaked with history from mighty castles to England's first monastic site, the Northumberland coat offers something for all.
+Beautiful golden sandy beaches, soaked with history from mighty castles to England's first monastic site, the North East England coast offers something for all.
 Why not experience a boat ride to the Farne Islands and discover puffins, arctic terns, guillemots, seals & whales?
 Or be more adventurous with a diving break or countryside hiking tour...
 The choice is yours!

-DURHAM DALES - One of our favourite places - almost no visitors yet some of the most spectacular landsapes and views you can find...
-Discover the Durham Dales of Weardale or Teesdale for yourself or enjoy an organised tour & maybe some cycling along the C2C?
+DURHAM DALES - One of our favourite destinations - almost no visitors yet some of the most spectacular landscapes and views you can find...
+Discover the North East England destinations of the Durham Dales such as Weardale or Teesdale for yourself or enjoy an organised tour & maybe some cycling along the C2C?
 Speak with us to explore your endless options and create a fantastic trip for you and your clients...

 There are so many magnificent places to visit in North West England.
 Take in the serenity of Cumbria's Lake District and scale the heights of England's only mountain range.